 How to cook dried lotus seeds?

-Boiling dried lotus seeds on the stove:
+Boiling dried lotus seeds on the stove

 - Remove cooked lotus seeds from water.